Gaza's economic woes pile up, unemployment soars

 Joblessness jumped to 38.5 percent at the end of last year from 32 percent in the third quarter of 2013, according to the Palestinian Central Bureau of Statistics.

-The downturn has put Hamas, deemed a terrorist organisation by many Western states, in a financial and political bind.
+The downturn has put Hamas, deemed a terrorist organization by many Western states, in a financial and political bind.

 Buoyed by the Arab uprisings which brought its Muslim Brotherhood allies to power in Cairo, Hamas shunned its old patrons in Iran and Syria.
 But when the Egyptian army ousted the Islamist government last July, Hamas was left isolated.